svga/SVGAPlayer-Android/readme.md

 #### ~~clearsAfterStop: Boolean~~

-Defaults to `true`.When the animation is finished, whether to clear the canvas and the internal data of SVGAVideoEntity.
+Defaults to `false`.When the animation is finished, whether to clear the canvas and the internal data of SVGAVideoEntity.
 It is no longer recommended.
 Developers can control resource release through clearAfterDetached, or manually control resource release through SVGAVideoEntity#clear

 #### clearsAfterDetached: Boolean